GiorgioBaz/MSA-2020-AI-ML/README.md

+# Description of My Idea in this Project

 This repository outlines my progress in developing my own Machine Learning (ML) Model Using the library XGboost which uses gradient boosting to create a powerful committee from weak classifiers.
 It also details my development of a sequential Neural Network (NN) using the Keras library.
 In this project, I aimed to demonstrate how we can use Machine Learning and Neural Networks to aid in predicting Parkinsons disease in individuals.
 I aimed to demonstrate this as Parkinsons is a very complex disease with large amounts of uncertainty in regards to how its caused, how it can be identified and how it can be cured or prevented.
 But with the help of AI/ML, we can make more informed decisions about these uncertainties and these decisions may end up saving lives.

 My idea for the ML/AI project in the MSA 2020 Bootcamp was to create an ML model which used a dataset of Parkinsons patients to determine which people had Parkinsons, I managed to create this model with a ~95% accuracy which is something that I am proud of.
 I made this model with the use of the following libraries: